 Zucchini Noodles – Zoodles.
 Don’t run!
 I swear — this is a real thing.
 The first time I saw them, they were served raw and it just wasn’t my thing.
 I blew it off as one of those weird things that I just didn’t get.
 Then last week I wound up with an abundance of zucchini.
-I used up as much as I could (and made these cupcakes again), but I still had a bunch leftover.
+I used up as much as I could, but I still had a bunch leftover.

 I had 4 zucchinis that were about to go bad and decided I was going to give Zucchini Pasta another shot.
 But this time I was going to cook it and serve it up in a sauce that I love on regular pasta.
 Sure I was still totally skeptical, but how can anything be bad when it’s in a Lemon Cream Sauce?